 MinnesotaCare is administered by the Minnesota Department of Human Services (DHS).
 DHS is responsible for processing applications and determining eligibility, contracting with managed care plans, monitoring spending on the program, and developing administrative rules.
-County human services agencies are responsible for determining Medical Assistance (MA) eligibility for MinnesotaCare applicants who apply for MA.
-County human services agencies have the option of processing applications and managing cases for MinnesotaCare.
+County human services agencies are responsible for determining Medical Assistance (MA) and General Assistance Medical Care (GAMC) eligibility for applicants for those programs.
+County human services agencies are also responsible for determining MinnesotaCare eligibility and managing MinnesotaCare cases for GAMC enrollees who transition to MinnesotaCare (see page 7).
+County human services agencies have the option of processing additional applications and managing additional cases for MinnesotaCare.